Parachute Regiment (United Kingdom): 1950s Cyprus and Suez

 For most of the next 20 years, the Parachute Regiment was involved in numerous peacekeeping and small scale operations associated with the withdrawal from empire.
 In 1951, the Prime Minister of Iran, Mohammad Mosaddegh, seized the oilfields in Abadan.
 The 16th Parachute Brigade was sent out to Cyprus in June to be ready to intervene should it be required.
 They were soon sent to reinforce the British troops in the Suez Canal Zone in response to Egyptian nationalists threatening the bases there.
 The brigade returned to Cyprus between January and July 1956 because of attacks on British forces by EOKA insurgents.

 On 5 November 1956, the 3rd Battalion conducted what would become the last British battalion-sized parachute assault.
 The objective was the El Gamil airfield in Port Said during the Suez Crisis.
 The battalion secured the airfield and dug in to wait the arrival of the rest of the assault forces by sea.
 The 1st and 2nd Battalions arrived at Port Said by Landing Ship Tank, the 2nd Battalion were delayed in starting to advance towards Ismailia.
 The battalion was supported by the tanks of the 6th Royal Tank Regiment, but due to the delay, they were still short of their objective when a ceasefire was announced.
 On 14 November, the brigade returned to Cyprus.

 1960s Kuwait, Aden and Malaysia

-In a statement on 25 June 1961, President Abd al-Karim Qasim of Iraq claimed that Kuwait was part of his country and announced his intention to annexe it.
+In a statement on 25 June 1961, President Abd al-Karim Qasim of Iraq claimed that Kuwait was part of his country and announced his intention to annex it.
 On the strength of a formal defence commitment between the two countries, Kuwait appealed for help from Britain.
 A force was assembled (Operation Vantage) which included armour, artillery, commando, and infantry battalions, one being the 2nd Battalion, based in Cyprus.
 The battalion was not involved in any combat and remained just long enough for the Arab League to take over from them.
 All British forces had withdrawn by 19 October.